forrestxu123/Android-Framework-System-Design/README.md

 [- Android Inter-Process Communication (IPC):](#a)

 Introducing IPC mechanisms in Linux and Android, this section addresses the limitations of traditional IPC methods and presents the Binder IPC mechanism, with a focus on its efficiency, security, and support for object-oriented communication.
 Additionally, the section covers widely used IPC mechanisms in the Android system, including Shared Memory and Unix Domain Socket.

 [- Android Security Model Analysis:](#b)

 Explore the robust security measures implemented in Android, covering aspects such as permission systems, secure booting, and protection against various threats, ensuring the integrity and confidentiality of the entire system.
-- Android Security Model Analysis:
+- Android Multimedia framework:
       Delve into the core of multimedia handling in Android, including audio and video playback, recording, and the coordination of media-related functionalities across the framework, influencing both app and system behavior.
 - Android Graphic Framework:
       Discover the graphic rendering and display capabilities of Android, encompassing UI rendering, graphics acceleration, and the overall visual presentation of applications, extending its impact to the system's visual interface.